LeCampusAzure/MVC-Music-Store/readme.txt

 LATEST UPDATE
 -------------
-Application in folder MvcMusicStore-Completed rebuild by Marius Zaharia on the latest Visual Studio tooling (2017 Build 15.8.4).
+Application in folder MvcMusicStore-1-AspNet rebuild by Marius Zaharia on the latest Visual Studio tooling (2017 Build 15.8.4).
+The other builds in the next folders are moved to ASPNET Core.
 --------------